Classroom Plus Plus (CPP) Developer Guide

 MSS

-1. User requests to find contacts by name, phone, class, or email.
+1. User requests to find contacts by name, phone, or email.

 2. System displays the matching contacts.